Iraqi Armenians: Religion

 Armenians in Iraq are mostly members of the Armenian Apostolic Church (also known as Armenian Orthodox) or Armenian Catholic Church.

 St. Gregory the Illuminator Armenian Apostolic Church (at Younis al Sabaawi Square, Baghdad) is the main church for the Armenians of Iraq.
 There is also the Saint Vartan Armenian Apostolic Church in Dohuk, northern Iraq.
 Avak Archbishop Asadourian is the Primate of the Armenian Apostolic Diocese in Iraq since April 1980.

 The Armenian Catholic Archbishopric Church maintains a presence in Baghdad, as does the Armenian Evangelical Church of Baghdad.

 Some Armenian churches were also targets of bombing and some Armenians have died as a result of sectarian fighting in Iraq.

 Contributions to Iraqi culture

 The two founding members of the Western-style pop group Unknown to No One, Art Haroutunian and Shant Garabedian, are of Armenian heritage.
-During Saddam's reign the band could only have its music aired once they sang a song celebrating the dictator's birthday.
+During Saddam's reign the band could only have its music aired once they sang a song celebrating the Presidents's birthday.
 Unknown to No One has been given a large amount of publicity in the post-Saddam era.

 The famous singer Seta Hagopian is also of Armenian descent.